Draakoor/h2m-gscscripts/ReadMe.md

   * You can set the timer for camptime with `set campTimeLimit "45"`
   * You can set the distance that needs to be traveld with `set campDistance "65"`
   * You can whitelist campers with `set anticampwhitelist "yourguid,yourguid"`

+ * Antihardscope
+   * Only quickscoping is allowed
+   * customise times in gsc

 * Restrict Killstreaks
   * Allows you to restrict killstreaks